a00ayad00/Text-Summarizer-using-HF-Transformer-End-to-End/README.md

 # Data
 **We used the data from Hugging Face**

-# Pipeline Steps
+# To run the app
-## 1. Load the data and save it in a local artifacts folder
+`uvicorn app:app --port 8080  --reload`